tbogdala/switchboard/README.md

 ## Notes on Usage

+* The demo site and other places you host this site will likely have a problem if only part of the connection is HTTPS.
+If you host this project on an HTTPS webserver, the OpenAI-compatible endpoints you connect to will *also* have to be HTTPS or else it will get blocked as a security violation.
+When running the project locally using Trunk, this behavior doesn't happen.

 * Firefox, and it's derivatives, may have a small local storage pool by default.
 You can browse to `about:config`, search for the `dom.storage.default_quota` parameter and setting it to `102400` for 100MB of local storage.